 - participate in a residential field trip overseas

 - choose optional modules to specialise or simply maintain a broad interest across Geography.

 In your third year you will embark on your Integrated Year in Industry.

 In your final year:

-- Choose optional modules on a diverse range of specialist topics
+- you will choose optional modules on a diverse range of specialist topics.

 How will I be taught?

 Our courses are taught through lectures, seminars, computer practical classes, small group tutorials, field courses, and individual supervision of project work.

 We assess our students through a different range of methods.
 Some modules are assessed in part through traditional exams, but many have elements of coursework.
 We also have some modules that may require the student to produce practical reports, oral presentations, the design of web pages, production of short films, or contribution to online discussion forums.
 Some modules, notably the tutorials and field courses are assessed entirely through coursework.